athuls/akka-resources/KotlinNotes.md

-Summary:
+# Summary
 1) Kotlin can be compiled to Java, JS and native.
-2) Look at co-routines in Kotlin.
+2) For server-side, look at co-routines in Kotlin.
 Used for long-running operations such as network IO/file IO/CPU-GPU intensive work.
-2) Jack and Jill toolchain like approach where Jill compiler has the SALSA based translation (?).
+3) Jack and Jill toolchain like approach where Jill compiler has the SALSA based translation (?).
 Need to think more.

-Build system in Android:
+# Build system in Android
 1) Java converted by javac and then by dx (transcoded from bytecode to bytecode) to dex bytecode, gets executed on Android-> creates the APK
 2) Java Android Compiler Kit or JACK -> compiles JAVA source to dex bytecode directly.
 JILL converts the libraries in java bytecode separately for JACK to process.
 3) Kotlin/Scala are JVM compatible and need to be processed as JAVA bytecode so handled by JILL